Jacky93Chung/MajorProject/proposal.md

 - Creative Mode
     - Able to select whatever Grid Size the user wants
-    - Abel to select whatever Ratio of Bomb to No Bomb the user wants
+    - Able to select whatever Ratio of Bomb to No Bomb the user wants

 - Sound when mouse clicks

 - Make the Game display nicer

-- Leaderboard for each different difficulty level
+- Highscore for each different difficulty level

 - Setting
     - Instruction